 And we are all committed to writing openly to inspire, encourage, and equip you to improve your marriage no matter how great (or not) your marriage is.

 If you want to check out who the regular contributors are and what they’re writing I have added a contributor tab up top and you can check out each person’s articles just by clicking their name, including me!

 My (very patient) wife and I have been together since 2004 and married since 2008.
 We have two kids – a son born in 2009 and a daughter born in 2011.

 When I realized I was a terrible husband

 In May 2013, right after celebrating our five-year anniversary, I traveled to Franklin, Tennessee, for a business-coaching conference called Coaching With Excellence.
 The conference was hosted by Dan and Joanne Miller who have been married for over four decades.
 The conference was amazing.
 I learned a ton about business and how to be a world-class coach.

-But something about the way the couple interacted kept nudging at me.
+But something about the way Dan and Joanne interacted kept nudging at me.